Chocolate Peppermint Bark Cookies

 Where can I find white chocolate peppermint chips?

-Around the holidays you can typically find white chocolate peppermint chips fairly easily.
+Around the holidays, you can find white chocolate peppermint chips reasonably easy.

-The main brands I see are Ghirardelli and Andes.
+The brands I see most often are Ghirardelli and Andes.

-If you cannot find them bagged you can easily pick up a white chocolate peppermint candy bar or some true peppermint bark.
-Just give it a rough chop and add it into the cookie just like you would chips.
+If you cannot find them bagged, you can easily pick up a white chocolate peppermint candy bar or authentic peppermint bark.
+Just give it a rough chop and add it to the cookie like you would chips.

-Now, if all else fails just use 1/4 cup white chocolate chips and 1/4 cup crushed peppermint candies or candy canes.
+If all else fails, use 1/4 cup white chocolate chips and 1/4 cup crushed peppermint candies or candy canes.

 Do I have to use chocolate chunks?